2021 French Open women's singles draw, results - Tennis

 No. 24 seed Coco Gauff, at 17 the youngest woman to be seeded at a Slam since 2006, could face countrywoman Jennifer Brady, the 13th seed, in the third round.
 Barty is a potential fourth-round opponent.

-No. 2 seed Naomi Osaka, who hasn’t made it past the third round in Paris, could get Spanish clay-court threat Paula Badosa in round three and Canadian Bianca Andreescu, the 2019 U.S. Open champ, in the quarterfinals.
+No. 2 seed Naomi Osaka, who has never made it past the third round in Paris, withdrew after her first-round win, citing mental health struggles.

 FRENCH OPEN DRAWS: Men | Women | TV Schedule